Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.ha
 ```

 The hectare, a metric unit of area, defined as 100 a.

-Dimension: 𝐋^2.

-See Also: `Unitful.a`.

 ### BField